Delta-Code-Repository/ProgressCLI95/README.md

 - Did you run the game in Python 2 or Python 3?
   - _If you ran the game in Python 2, please run the game in Python 3._
 - Did you run the game _inside_ of the extracted contents?
+- Has someone already made an issue about it?

 ## GNU General Public License version 3
 By using or modifying this software, you agree to the terms of the GNU General Public License version 3.